1Computer1/megumin-selfbot/README.md

 Do not share your token with anyone!

-#### Owner ID: "ownerID"
-This is just your own ID.
-It does not have to be filled out, but is there just to be safe.

 #### Prefix: "prefix"
 The prefix to use commands.
 By default, it is /.